AnzheXue/pgo/omnilink/README.md

 *Don't try to copy `out/`.*
 It will just lead to broken paths and frustration.

-The `omnilink/eval.duckdb` is a self-contained record of everything you did, including traces and counterexamples.
+The `omnilink/eval.sqlite` is a self-contained record of everything you did, including traces and counterexamples.
 Copy that into the target machines `omnilink/` dir and run the commands you need (like extracting counterexamples).

-How to merge different `eval.duckdb` is an open question.
+How to merge different `eval.sqlite` is an open question.
 For best future proofing, add build configs rather than editing existing ones, because the same config name doing different things would be confusing.
 The system is built so many contradictory configs / builds / etc can coexist under different names.